raghav2956/Cornell-University-ECE3400/index.md

-## Welcome to Raghav's ECE 3400 Documentation
+## This website has nothing to do with Bitcoin.
+It has everything to do with ECE 3400!

 You can use the [editor on GitHub](https://github.com/raghav2956/ECE3400/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.